 - Diced red chillis and lemon juice (both optional)

 Cover the salmon in the marinade or lightly glaze it if you’re making it on the day.
 Place two to five chunks of salmon on one skewer (soak the skewers in water beforehand, so they won’t burn on the grill).
 To add an extra angle of flavor, I’ve taken to smoking the salmon using a bullet smoker before going on the grill.
 For salmon, you’ve got that smoked salmon flavor without the slimy texture.
-Now, this is my favorite bullet smoker of the year, but there are plenty of great choices out there depending on your budget.
+Now, there are plenty of great choices out there depending on your budget.
 Once the salmon is marinated enough, put the salmon onto the skewers alternating with vegetables like cherry tomatoes and peppers and cook on the grill for about 10 minutes, turning occasionally.
 Serve with some couscous or a side salad with some sauce for dipping.

 Baked Sweet Potatoes